plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Sorcerer/Sorcerer Class.md

 ### Metamagics Known
 *Attribute (Sorcerer)*

-You know a number of "Metamagics" equal to the number shown in the "Metamagics" column of the Sorcerer table.
+You know a number of "Metamagics" equal to the number shown in the "Metamagics" column of the "Sorcerer" table.

 ### Stamina
 *Attribute (Sorcerer, Stamina)*